thepriceisright/azrl-llm/README.md

 - Model configuration
 - Training hyperparameters
-- Executor settings
+- Executor settings (including `use_mock` flag for Docker-free execution)
 - Task types
 - Logging options
 - Path configurations

 ## RunPod Deployment

 This implementation is designed to run on RunPod with A40 GPUs.
+For detailed deployment instructions, see [RUNPOD_DEPLOYMENT.md](RUNPOD_DEPLOYMENT.md).

+Key points for RunPod deployment:
-The `setup_runpod.sh` script sets up the environment for RunPod deployment.
-Make sure you have a Network Volume attached to your RunPod instance for persistent storage.
+1. Use a Network Volume for persistent storage
+2. Set `executor.use_mock: true` in config to run without Docker
+3. Use `tmux` to keep training running after disconnecting

 ## License